-Apple fans are uniquely loyal and seldom stray from the brand when they choose a smart watch.
+Apple fans are loyal to the brand when they choose a new smart watch.
 The best wrist wearable to pair with the iPhone in your pocket is the Apple Watch.
 Like all Apple products, however, they don’t come cheap.
 We rounded up the best Apple Watch deals available right now so you can put one of these sought-after smartwatches on your wrist without having to remortgage your house to cover the cost.

 Apple announced the launch of the Apple Watch Series 6 at its annual September event.
 The newest Apple Watch starts at $399 and has a new feature allowing you to measure your blood oxygen levels directly through your watch.
 This is groundbreaking, considering monitoring blood-oxygen levels can be extremely helpful for mild COVID-19 patients while they stay quarantined at home.